chombium/elsub-scada-components/README.md

 # Elsub-SCADA-Components

-Small library of SCADA Components for Electrical Substations written in Javascript with Snap SVG[1].
+Small library of SCADA Components for Electrical Substations written in Javascript with the Snap SVG library[1].

 This project is work in progress, there will be more components to come.